sgoel09/MeetPlan/README.md

 **Optional Nice-to-have Stories**
 - Expense sharing
   - [x] Allow members to enter their expenses
-  - [x] Tag all meetup members to an expense
+  - [x] Tag all meeting members to an expense
-  - [x] Tag specific meetup member(s) to an expense
+  - [x] Tag specific meeting member(s) to an expense
   - [x] Allow members to pay on behalf of others for uneven splitting
   - [x] Compute and display optimal transactions between members to settle expenses
 - [x] Implement unit testing for some fragments and activities
-- Additional meetup activities
+- Additional meeting activities
   - [x] Browse and select from an additional activity category (events, movies, parks etc.)
   - [x] Filter activities displayed to user via search by city
 - User profile